PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 ## Part 5: Adding Authorization
 Before you start working on this part, you are recommended to:

-* View the following recorded lectures:
+* Read/View the following lectures:
     * [Handling Concurrent HTTP Requests](../../lectures/handling-concurrent-http-requests/)
     * [Scaling Web Applications](../../lectures/scaling-web-applications/)
     * [Scaling Databases](../../lectures/scaling-databases/)